AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/export-pdf.md

 ---
 # Export a PDF to Microsoft Office formats

-In this video tutorial, learn how to export your PDF files to editable formats--like Microsoft Word, PowerPoint, and Excel.
+Learn how to export your PDF files to editable formats--like Microsoft Word, PowerPoint, and Excel.
 Exporting to another file format allows you to make significant revisions and updates to your documents.

 >[!TIP]
 >